Tangent categories of algebras over operads: Stabilization of algebras over operads

 Now recall that the coend operation $\M^{\Sig^n_{w_0}}_{\proj} \times \M^{\Sig^n_{w_0}}_{\inj} \lrar \M$, which we will denote by $F,G \mapsto F \otimes_{\Sig^n_{w_0}} G$, is a left Quillen bifunctor (see, e.g.,~\cite[Remark A.2.9.27]{Lur09}).
 Let $\P^{n}_{w_0}: \Sig^n_{w_0} \lrar \M$ be the functor $\ovl{w} \mapsto \P(\ovl{w})$.
 Since $\P$ is $\Sig$-cofibrant we have that $\P^{n}_{w_0}$ is projectively cofibrant, and so we may consider the left Quillen functor $\L$ given by the composition

 where the second functor is the cobase change along the map $\P^{n}_{w_0} \otimes_{\Sig^{n}_{w_0}} \P^{\otimes n}_0 \lrar \P_0(w_0)$ induced by the $\P$-algebra structure of $\P_0$.
-Corollary~\ref{c:compute-1} now tells us that the map~\eqref{e:Rn} is obtained by levelwise applying (the augmented version of) $\L$ to the map~\eqref{e:box}, and is hence a stable equivalence and a levelwise cofibration between levelwise cofibrant pre-spectra, as desired. \end{proof}
+Proposition~\ref{p:compute-1} now tells us that the map~\eqref{e:Rn} is obtained by levelwise applying (the augmented version of) $\L$ to the map~\eqref{e:box}, and is hence a stable weak equivalence and a levelwise cofibration, as desired. \end{proof}

-We are now almost ready to prove Proposition~\ref{p:comp}.
-Before that, let us quickly recall the following result, which is essentially contained in~\cite{PS14}: \begin{pro} Let $\M$ be a differentiable SM model category and let $f: \P \lrar \Q$ be a map of $\Sig$-cofibrant admissible operads in $\M$.
+To deduce Proposition~\ref{p:comp} from Proposition~\ref{p:filtration-triv} we will need the following result: \begin{pro} Let $\M$ be a differentiable, combinatorial, SM model category and let $f: \P \lrar \Q$ be a map of $\Sig$-cofibrant admissible $W$-colored operads in $\M$ which is an isomorphism on $0$-ary operations.
+Suppose that either $\M$ is right proper or that $\P_0 \cong \Q_0$ is fibrant.
+Then $ f^*_{\aug}: \Alg_{\Q}^{\aug} \lrar \Alg_{\P}^{\aug} $ preserves and detects weak equivalences as well as sifted homotopy colimits.
+Furthermore, the Quillen adjunction $f_!^{\aug} \dashv f^*_{\aug}$ is differentiable and induces a monadic adjunction of $\infty$-categories